MicrosoftDocs/sql-docs/docs/ssms/download-sql-server-management-studio-ssms.md

 **[![download](../ssdt/media/download.png) Download SQL Server Management Studio 18.2](https://go.microsoft.com/fwlink/?linkid=2099720)**

 SSMS 18.2 is the latest general availability (GA) version of SSMS.
-If you have SSMS 18.2 (GA) installed, installing SSMS 18.2 upgrades it to 18.2.
+If you have a previous GA version of SSMS 18 installed, installing SSMS 18.2 upgrades it to 18.2.
 If you have an older *preview* version of SSMS 18.x installed, you must uninstall it before installing SSMS 18.2.

 **Version Information**